Skip to main content

 Control the movement throughout.

-Mistakes to watch for on the Dips (Chest Focused)
+When to Use the Dips (Chest Focused)

 Staying too upright (more triceps).